cacarlassare/ios-location-manager/README.md

-# ios-location-manager
+# LocationManager

-iOS Location Manager
+A description of this package.